NVIDIA/aistore/docs/https.md

 ...
 ```

-Overall, there are currentky 3 (three) alerts:
+Overall, there are currently 3 (three) alerts:

 | alert | comment |
 | -- | -- |